Iron Belt, Wisconsin

 Iron Belt is an unincorporated census-designated place located in Iron County, Wisconsin, United States.
-Iron Belt is located on Wisconsin Highway 77 southwest of Montreal, in the town of Knight.
+Iron Belt is located on Wisconsin Highway 77, southwest of Montreal, in the town of Knight.
 Iron Belt has a post office with ZIP code 54536.
 As of the 2020 census, its population was 158.

-The most famous thing about Iron Belt is that it was the birthplace of Karl Emil Nygard who was the first and only Mayor in U.S. history that was a Communist.
+Iron Belt was the birthplace of Karl Emil Nygard, who was the first and only mayor in U.S. history to be a Communist.